kingctan/draggable-ai-workflow/README.md

 * __Slack:__ Join [Our Community](https://ai-workflow.slack.com) for discussions, posting questions and contributions.
 If you are not yet a member of ai-workflow, you may sign up [here](https://join.slack.com/t/ai-workflow/shared_invite/enQtNjkyODgyNDYxMDEwLTI0ZTk0ZmMwNzAzMjFlZTYxMGJlNmM2NjEzMzZiMzc3NjNhNmI1YzBjMDIyYjcyNjdmMGY2ZTI0YzI2NTg0Yzk).

 ## Contributing
-If you are interested in contributing to draggable-pai-workflow, please checkout CONTRIBUTING.md.
+If you are interested in contributing to draggable-ai-workflow, please checkout CONTRIBUTING.md.
 We welcome any code or non-code contribution!

 ## Licensing
-Draggable-pai-workflow is licensed under the MIT License.
-See [LICENSE](https://github.com/ivc369/draggable-pai-workflow/blob/master/LICENSE) for the full license text.
+Draggable-ai-workflow is licensed under the MIT License.
+See [LICENSE](https://github.com/ivc369/draggable-ai-workflow/blob/master/LICENSE) for the full license text.